Pattern-Q/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ Patter-Q is creating a CNN for Image Classification.
+🙋‍♀️ Pattern-Q is creating a CNN for Image Classification.

 <!--

 **Here are some ideas to get you started:**